 If you have an accident while at work or on your way to work, you need to find out what you should do.
-If necessary, you should seek medical help from your local general practitioner (GP/family doctor) or hospital.
+If necessary, you should seek medical help from your local general practitioner (GP or family doctor) or from a hospital.
 You should report the accident to your employer.
 Then you may need to check if there are any benefits or entitlements that you may be eligible for while you are out of work and what to expect when you return to work.

-The Safety, Health and Welfare at Work Acts 2005 and 2010 set out the rights and obligations of both employers and employees and provides for substantial fines and penalties for breaches of the health and safety legislation.
+The Safety, Health and Welfare at Work Act 2005 sets out the rights and obligations of both employers and employees and provides for substantial fines and penalties for breaches of the health and safety legislation.
 You can read more in our document on health and safety at work.

 Reporting of accidents